rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 Any combination of those characters is allowed, but crates.io might define a complexity limit for the generated regular expressions.

-Every time an endpoint acting on a crate is called the regex is desugared, compiled and used to match the crate name.
-If no match is found the request is denied.
+The pattern will be evaluated during each API call, and if no match is found the request will be denied.
+Because it's evaluated every time, a crates scope will allow interacting with matching crates published after token creation.

 The check for the crates scope is separate from crate ownership: having a scope that technically permits to interact with a crate the user doesn't own will be